Thepowa753/dbeaver_updater/dbeaver_updater/README.md

 - ### Auto detect your linux distro
 # Disclamer
 ### I'm not working for DBeaver.
 This software is not part of DBeaver.
-### I'm not responsable for any issue caused by DBeaver or this little script (if any doubt, just read the code.)
+### I'm not responsable for any issue caused by DBeaver or this little script (if any doubt, just read the code!)